Nyandwi/nyandwi/README.md

 ### Technical Skills
 * I have a broad understanding of Machine Learning concepts, algorithms and best practices.
-* I have an extensive experiences in building Deep Learning models with TensorFlow.
+* I have an extensive experiences in building Deep Learning systems with TensorFlow.
 * Other skills: Image processing, data cleaning, and data visualization.
 * Currently improving skills in: Machine Learning Operations (MLOps).